peterdevpl/peterdevpl.github.io/_posts/2018-08-24-learn-how-to-count-money-or-you-will-lose-it.markdown

 layout: post
 title:  "Learn how to count money… or you will lose it"
 date:   2018-08-24 17:00:00 +0100
+description: An example on how floating point numbers are stored using IEEE-754 and what bugs can you encounter.
+How to store monetary values using PHP and MoneyPHP?
 permalink: /2018/08/24/learn-how-to-count-money-or-you-will-lose-it/
 tags:
   - money